gavinr/lens-widget/README.md

 ArcMap has overview/magnifier windows and there are similar tools available for Esri's other web APIs (flex and silverlight).
 [Cartifact Maps also has a cool lens widget on their site](http://maps.cartifact.com/lany/).
 Finally, there's also a lens type tool in the examples that are bundled with PolyMaps.
 This widget provides similar functionality for the ArcGIS API for JavaScript.

-The widget is created from a page that includes a JavaScript API map.
+The widget is created from a page that includes an ArcGIS API for JavaScript map.
 The widget takes two arguments:
 -a map (this is the base map sits under the lens)
 -an array of objects that contain information about each map service to be displayed in the lens